List of Beast Wars characters: Inferno

-Inferno (voiced by Jim Byrnes) was a blank protoform who received damage landing on Earth, and went insane, gaining the mentality of an army ant that is tied in with his giant ant kaiju, fire ant beast mode: aggressive, obedient, and loyal to the colony (his stasis pod), as well as making him violent and homicidal.
+Inferno (voiced by Jim Byrnes) was a blank protoform who received damage landing on Earth, and went insane, gaining the mentality of an army ant that is tied in with his fire ant beast mode: aggressive, obedient, and loyal to the colony (his stasis pod), as well as making him violent and homicidal.
 He was defeated by Tigatron, who destroyed his stasis pod, but Megatron reprogrammed Inferno to view Megatron as the queen of his colony.
 Inferno exhibits symptoms of pyromania, taking great joy in using his flamethrower to burn things, and is fanatically loyal to Megatron, willing to lose his own life to aid Megatron and killing anyone Megatron orders him to.
-This results in him being promoted to Megatron’s second-in-command after the death of Scorponok.
+This results in him being promoted to Megatron's second-in-command after the death of Scorponok.
 Ironically, he is inadvertently killed by Megatron in the series finale when he is caught in the crossfire of the Nemesis fusion cannon.